Fenix HT18 Flashlight Review

 The cell goes in the light as seen below.
 The positive end toward the head.

 Here are a couple of runtimes.
 Once the light has finished stepping down, it’ll stay on the Low output for a long while.
 This happens in both tested modes, and probably Med too.
-Once the light switches to Low, I believe it only shuts off when the forward voltage is longer reached for the emitter.
+Once the light switches to Low, I believe it only shuts off when the forward voltage is no longer reached for the emitter.
 To wit: there doesn’t seem to be LVP.

 The light is very steady on High for a good long while.
 This amount of lumens in such a reflector is quite useful, too.